 A grant is given by the federal government, the state or the CSU as a gift; you don’t need to repay a grant or work to earn the money.
-You may be eligible for one or more of these grants.
+The federal grants listed below are the most common, but there are others you may be eligible for.

 You may be eligible to receive between $100 and $4,000 a year from this grant.